geodeepak/Seismolive/What's-New-in-ObsPy-1.2.md

    * UTCDateTime objects can now accept hour, minute, second, and microsecond values greater than their normal limits by setting the strict keyword argument to False (see #2232).
-   * fixed UTCDateTime(..., julday=366) for non-leap years.
+   * Fixed UTCDateTime(..., julday=366) for non-leap years.
 This was returning January 1st of the next year in case of non-leap years being used.
 Now it properly raises an out-of-bounds ValueError (see #2369)
    * When reading StationXML/SC3ML, make sure to properly read empty string fields as empty strings instead of "None" (see #2519 and #2527)
-   * better ISO8601 detection for UTCDateTime objects and UTCDateTime(..., iso8601=False) now completely disables ISO8601 handling (see #2447)
+   * Better ISO8601 detection for UTCDateTime objects and UTCDateTime(..., iso8601=False) now completely disables ISO8601 handling (see #2447)
    * Added replace method to UTCDateTime class (see #2077).
    * Added remove method to Inventory class (see #2088).